mongodb/specifications/source/auth/auth.rst

    "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-IAM&authMechanismProperties=AWS_SESSION_TOKEN:<security_token>"
 |
 If a username and password are not provided, drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
+Drivers SHOULD enforce a 10 second read timeout while waiting for incoming content from both the ECS and EC2 endpoints.
 If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by an AWS ECS agent and use the URI ``http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` to obtain temporary credentials.
 Querying the URI will return the JSON response:

 .. code:: javascript